These are the best times to visit the Maldives

 The wet season generally tends to be the slow season.
 There might be slightly less sunshine this time of year and rates tend to be lower and the crowds thinner.

-Even during the wet season, it is not uncommon for there to be multiple sunny days in a row — especially toward the beginning and end (May and October/November) — so don’t let the season deter you.
+Even during the wet season, it’s not uncommon for there to be multiple sunny days in a row — especially toward the beginning and end of the season (May and October or November) — so don’t let the season deter you.

 When to visit the Maldives for water sports

-Thanks to the Maldives’ geographic location, it is popular for water-fueled adventure.
+Thanks to the Maldives’ geographic location, it’s a popular destination for water-fueled adventure.

 The surf season runs from mid-February through November, which is when the largest swells can be found.
-If you are looking to canoe or kayak offshore, you may want to avoid visiting during surf season.
+If you’re looking to canoe or kayak offshore, you may want to avoid visiting during surf season.
 Waters are calmer during December and January.

 When to visit the Maldives for events

 The Maldives, which is largely a Muslim country, has a number of religious holidays and events throughout the year.
-Many are based on the Islamic lunar calendar, which differs from the Gregorian calendar that we are used to.
-If there is a specific religious event you’d like to experience in the Maldives, be sure to check the exact date before booking travel.
+Many are based on the Islamic lunar calendar, which differs from the Gregorian calendar many of us are familiar with.
+If there’s a specific religious event you’d like to experience in the Maldives, be sure to check the exact date before booking travel.

 For Maldivians, Independence Day is one of the most important days of the year.
 The holiday is usually celebrated on 26 July, which is when the country gained its independence from Britain in 1965.
 During Independence Day, there are festivities, parades and performances across all the islands.
 The capital city, Malé, is one of the best places to experience the holiday.

 Republic Day, which occurs in November, celebrates the establishment of the Republic of Maldives in 1968.
-Festivities include marching bands, parades, speeches, ceremonies and children walking the streets wearing their best clothes — a true display of the country’s culture and heritage.
+Festivities include marching bands, parades, speeches, ceremonies and children walking the streets wearing their best clothes — a true display of the country’s culture, heritage and pride.

 Huravee Day, which signifies the day Sultan Hassan Izzuddeen freed the country from the occupation of South India in 1752, is celebrated with dancing and traditional meals.
 The celebration date is based on the Islamic lunar calendar, so it varies annually.
-In 2020, Huravee Day will be celebrated on 28 January.
+In 2020, Huravee Day was celebrated on 28 January.
+In 2021, the holiday will fall on 16 January.

 Since the Maldives is a Muslim country, Ramadan is an extremely significant holiday.
 The actual date varies with the Islamic calendar (it takes place on the ninth month of the Islamic lunar calendar).
 The holiday is usually celebrated for about a month in the spring.
 During Ramadan, locals fast during the day, but restaurants and resorts operate as normal.
-Many restaurants do offer special meals for Iftar — the evening meal breaking each daily fast — which often consist of local foods and juices that are not normally served the rest of the year.
+Many restaurants do offer special meals for Iftar — the evening meal breaking each daily fast — which often comprise local foods and juices not typically served the rest of the year.

 Cheapest time to visit the Maldives